 A natural fiber is collected from plants or animals.
 It’s that simple.

 Unfortunately, the production of synthetic fibers has a high impact on the environment.
-A great deal of energy, water, and natural resources (that are non-renewable) are used.
-There are also a number of harmful byproducts created.
+The production of synthetic fibers uses large amounts of energy and non-renewable resources.
+It also creates a significant amount of byproducts and manufacturing waste.
 Further, clothing made with synthetic fiber sheds microscopic pieces of plastic throughout their product life.
-After synthetic clothing is discarded, it can stay in the landfill for hundreds of years, while leeching toxins.
+Additionally, when synthetic clothing is thrown away, it will stay in landfills for hundreds of years while leeching toxins.

+In terms of personal health, synthetic fibers are not our first choice.
 Synthetic fabrics are more likely to harbor bacteria and absorb environmental toxins.
-Studies have also revealed that even plastics that are tested to be BPA-free emit endocrine disruptors (similar to BPA) when exposed to normal everyday wear.
+Studies have also revealed that even plastics tested to be BPA-free emit endocrine disruptors (similar to BPA) when exposed to normal everyday wear.